ZzPoLariszZ/zzpolariszz.github.io/index.md

 - Plan to learn freestyle stroke (already learnt breaststroke)

-- Currently practising <a href="https://en.wikipedia.org/wiki/Chromatic_harmonica">chromatic harmonica</a> (a tiny instrument can just hold in your hands)
+- Currently practising <a href="https://en.wikipedia.org/wiki/Chromatic_harmonica">chromatic harmonica</a> (a tiny instrument that can just be held in your hands)

 </p>